LAST UPDATED – 10/19/2022 – Quito Ecuador Visitor Guide

 One of the most important decisions you will have to make when planning your trip to Quito is where you plan on staying while you visit.
 Between hostels, hotels, and home-sharing sites like AirBnb and VRBO, there is a wide variety of options for you to choose from.
-If you are looking for some hotel and hostel recommendations within Quito, I have listed several recommended accommodations at different price points for you to review below.
+If you are looking for some hotel and hostel recommendations within Quito, I have listed several recommended accommodations at different price points for you to review in my Quito Ecuador visitor guide below.

 Where to Eat

 In addition to all of the wonderful things to see and do within Quito, the local cuisine is very popular with tourists who visit.
 There is no shortage of great restaurants, cafes, and street food vendors for you to sample during your stay.
-If you are looking for some recommendations, I have included a number of highly-rated restaurants for you to review below.
+If you are looking for some recommendations, I have included a number of highly rated restaurants for you to review in my Quito Ecuador visitor guide below.

 |Casa Gangotena Restaurant||Ecuadorean, International, Veggie||$$$$|

 |De La Llama||Soups, Latin, Seafood||$$-$$$|